saqlaink/gitops-complete-production-e2e-pipeline/README.md

 This repository adheres to GitOps practices and integrates with the Jenkins pipeline to execute the following steps:

+## Kubernetes and Pull-Based Deployment with ArgoCD

+This GitOps pipeline is tailored for Kubernetes environments and leverages ArgoCD for pull-based deployments.
+ArgoCD synchronizes the desired state in the GitOps repository with the actual state in the Kubernetes cluster, ensuring continuous deployment and system stability.

 ### 1. Cleanup Workspace

 - Initializes a clean workspace to commence the GitOps-driven deployment process.